moby/moby/docs/man/docker-export.1.md

     # ls *.tar
     test.tar

+# See also
+**docker-import(1)** to create an empty filesystem image and import the contents of the tarball into it, then optionally tag it.

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com) based on docker.com source material and internal work.